MeoMunDep/Discord-Autobot/README.md

 - Each log entry includes a timestamp
 - Timestamp format follows `chat_language` setting
+- Color-coded logs for easy reading:
+  - 🟢 Green - Success
+  - 🔴 Red - Error
+  - 🟡 Yellow - Warning
+  - 🔵 Blue - Info
+  - 🟣 Purple - Processing

 ---

-### ⚠️ Notes
+### ⚠️ Important Notes

-- Ensure all tokens are valid and have required permissions
+- ✅ Ensure all tokens are valid and have required permissions
-- Use proxies to avoid rate limits or bans
+- 🌐 Use proxies to avoid rate limits or bans (one proxy per token recommended)
-- Tune delay settings for larger account sets
+- ⏱️ Tune delay settings carefully for larger account sets
+- 📊 Monitor logs for errors and adjust `servers.json` accordingly
+- 🔒 Keep your tokens and API keys private and secure
+- 🚫 Don't share your `tokens.txt` file with anyone
+- 💾 Bot automatically saves errors to `error_channels.json` to avoid retrying failed channels

 </details>